OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 More information about this topic can be found at [Docker official documentation](https://docs.docker.com/engine/security/userns-remap/).
 For additional security, you can also run in rootless mode, which is discussed in [Rule \#11](#rule-11---run-docker-in-rootless-mode).

-In Kubernetes, this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using the `runAsUser` field with the user id e.g:
+In Kubernetes, this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using the `runAsUser` field with the user ID e.g:

 ```yaml
 apiVersion: v1